With all the waiting when traveling by plane, why not crochet?

 Does Southwest Airlines Allow Crochet Hooks?

-If you’re traveling to an international destination with Southwest Airlines, it’s best to place your metal hooks in your checked bags for your return flight to the U.S. Some countries like Mexico have strict rules about sharp objects.
+Place your metal hooks in your checked bags for your return flight to the U.S. Countries like Mexico have strict rules about sharp objects.

 Other Tools Used For Crocheting